-The Baseline Scenario shows projected Net County Cost exceeding discretionary revenues until FY 2026-27 and then again in FY 2029-30 and FY 2030-31.
-In the Optimistic Scenario, discretionary revenues are projected to exceed Net County Cost beginning in FY 2026-27 through the end of the forecast period.
-In the Conservative Scenario, Net County Cost is projected to exceed discretionary revenues throughout the forecast period.
+The Baseline Scenario shows budgeted Net County Cost exceeding discretionary revenues until FY 2031-32.
+In the Optimistic Scenario, discretionary revenues are projected to exceed budgeted Net County Cost beginning in FY 2027-28 through the end of the forecast period.
+In the Conservative Scenario, budgeted Net County Cost is projected to exceed discretionary revenues throughout the forecast period.

-In all three scenarios, Net County Cost is projected to exceed discretionary revenues in FY 2025-26, reflecting a continued structural deficit in the County's budget.
+In all three scenarios, budgeted Net County Cost is projected to exceed discretionary revenues in FY 2026-27, reflecting a continued structural deficit in the County's budget.

 Projected annual differences between discretionary revenues and Net County Cost either contribute to or reduce the projected unrestricted fund balance in the General Fund, as shown in the chart on the following page.
+For purposes of projecting unrestricted fund balance, it is assumed that actual Net County Cost would be 5% lower than budgeted Net County Cost.

-Under the Baseline Scenario, the General Fund's unrestricted fund balance is projected to remain between \$250 million and \$275 million throughout the forecast period.
-In the Optimistic Scenario, the FY 2031-32 projected unrestricted fund balance reaches approximately \$700 million.
-In the Conservative Scenario, the projected unrestricted fund balance continues to decline during the forecast period, with a negative fund balance beginning in FY 2030-31.
-As a practical matter, budget reductions would need to be made if the projected assumptions in this scenario were to occur in order to achieve a balanced budget and avoid a negative fund balance.
+Under the Baseline Scenario, the General Fund's unrestricted fund balance is projected to grow to just under \$500 million by the end of the forecast period.
+In the Optimistic Scenario, the FY 2031-32 projected unrestricted fund balance reaches approximately \$800 million.
+In the Conservative Scenario, the projected unrestricted fund balance continues to decline during the forecast period to a low of approximately \$150 million by FY 2031-32.